-Earnings Per Share Attributable to Common Shareholders
+(Loss) Earnings Per Share Attributable to Common Shareholders

-Basic earnings per share attributable to common shareholders is calculated by dividing the earnings available to common shareholders by the weighted average number of common shares outstanding for the period.
-Diluted earnings per share attributable to common shareholders is calculated to give effect to all potentially dilutive common shares that were outstanding during the reporting period.
+Basic (loss) earnings per share attributable to common shareholders is calculated by dividing the (loss) earnings available to common shareholders by the weighted average number of common shares outstanding for the period.
+Diluted (loss) earnings per share attributable to common shareholders is calculated to give effect to all potentially dilutive common shares that were outstanding during the reporting period.
 The dilutive effect of outstanding equity-based compensation awards is reflected in diluted earnings per share attributable to common shareholders by application of the treasury stock method.
+Any potentially dilutive equity-based compensation awards are excluded from the calculation for periods when there is a net loss attributable to common shareholders to avoid anti-dilutive effects.